AravindBaskar06/Fourbar-function-generation/README.md

 # Fourbar-function-generation
-Mathematica and Bertini codes for designing four-bars for a desired coordination function.
+Mathematica and Bertini codes to design four-bars for a desired coordination function.